humblearner/serverless-swarm/README.md

 ```

 In `st2` vagrant image, check the action: run `st2 action list --pack=pipeline` and verify
 that it returned some actions.

-(Note: Default user/pass for st2: st2admin/st2pass)
+(Note: Default user/pass for st2: st2admin/st2pass, and can be added using `st2 login <user>`)

     TODO: add commands to validate the setup